-Coming September 15th 2022 in hardback, ebook and audio – Available to pre-order here
+Out now in hardback, ebook and audio – Available online here

 The Beatles are the biggest band there has ever been.
 James Bond is the single most successful movie character of all time.
 They are also twins.
 Dr No, the first Bond film, and Love Me Do, the first Beatles record, were both released on the same day – Friday 5 October 1962.
 Most countries can only dream of a cultural export becoming a worldwide phenomenon on this scale.
 For Britain to produce two on the same windy October afternoon is unprecedented.